libuv/libuv/docs/src/fs.rst

     Equivalent to :man:`pwritev(2)`.
 If the `offset` argument is `-1`, then the current file offset is used and updated.

+    The result in `req->result` indicates the amount of bytes written, if > 0.

     .. warning::
         On Windows, under non-MSVC environments (e.g. when GCC or Clang is used